weic6/Market-Power-Detector/README.md

 # Capstone_Project
-Repository for the project: strategic bidding identification
+Repository for the project: strategic bidding identification using pattern recognition techniques